Bridgeport, Connecticut: Climate

 Under the Köppen climate classification, Bridgeport straddles the humid subtropical climate (Cfa) and humid continental climate (Dfa) zones with long, hot summers, and cool to cold winters, with precipitation spread fairly evenly throughout the year.
 Bridgeport, like the rest of coastal Connecticut, lies in the broad transition zone between the colder continental climates of the northern United States and southern Canada to the north, and the warmer temperate and subtropical climates of the middle and south Atlantic states to the south.

 The warm/hot season in Bridgeport is from mid-April through early November.
 Late day thundershowers are common in the hottest months (June, July, August, September), despite the mostly sunny skies.
 The cool/cold season is from late November though mid March.
 Winter weather is far more variable than summer weather along the Connecticut coast, ranging from sunny days with higher temperatures to cold and blustery conditions with occasional snow.
 Like much of the Connecticut coast and nearby Long Island, NY, most of the winter precipitation is rain or a mix and rain and wet snow in Bridgeport.
 Bridgeport averages about 29 in of snow annually, compared to inland areas like Hartford and Albany which average 45-60 in of snow annually.

 Although infrequent, tropical cyclones (hurricanes/tropical storms) have struck Connecticut and the Bridgeport metropolitan area.
 Hurricane landfalls have occurred along the Connecticut coast in 1903, 1938, 1944, 1954 (Carol), 1960 (Donna), Hurricane Gloria in 1985, and Hurricane Sandy in 2012.

-Bridgeport lies in USDA garden zone 7a, averaging about 92 days annually with freeze.
+Bridgeport lies in USDA garden hardiness zone 7a, averaging about 92 days annually with freeze.
 The coastal location of Bridgeport allows it to be milder than locations well south but inland.
-For example, the record coldest low temperature at Atlanta is -8 F, while the record coldest at Bridgeport is -7 F. Coastal Connecticut is the broad transition zone where so-called "subtropical indicator" plants and other broadleaf evergreens can successfully be cultivated.
+For example, the record coldest low temperature at Atlanta is -8 F, while the record coldest at Bridgeport is -7 F. Coastal Connecticut is the broad transition zone where so-called "subtropical indicator" plants such as cold hardy palms and other broadleaf evergreens can successfully be cultivated.
 As such, Southern Magnolias, Needle Palms, Windmill palm, Loblolly Pines, and Crape Myrtles are grown in private and public gardens.
 Like much of coastal Connecticut, Long Island, NY, and coastal New Jersey, the growing season is rather long in Bridgeport—averaging 210 days from April 8 to November 5 according to the National Weather Service in Bridgeport.

 The average monthly temperature ranges from 31.4 °F in January to 75.7 °F in July.
 The record low is −7 °F, set on January 22, 1984, while the record high is 103 °F, set on July 22 in 1957 and 2011.